peterdsharpe/pigeons/README.md

 *by [Peter Sharpe](https://peterdsharpe.github.io).
 Addl. contributions from: John Duffy*

-Someone in my grad school cohort (we'll call her Sydney, because her name's Sydney) recently asked me "How many pigeons do you think you could carry?".
+One of my grad school friends, Sydney, recently asked me "How many pigeons do you think you could carry?".

 Honestly, it really threw me for a loop.
-I thought about it for a long while and came up with 18 pigeons, since I think I could stuff quite a few pigeons in a trench coat.
+I thought about it came up with 18 pigeons, since I think I could stuff quite a few pigeons in a trench coat.
 (Might be painful, but I could make it a block or so?)

-But my labmates and I wanted to see what other people thought they could manage, so I crowdsourced data from the most reliable data collection website I could think of: Tinder.
+My labmates and I wanted to see what other people thought they could manage, so I crowdsourced data from the most reliable data collection website I could think of: Tinder.
 (The best part was that this was totally free - I just had to mortgage my dating life for a little while!)

 <img src=pigeons.png width="100%">